 Additional Details Subject/Course Level: Ethnic Studies/Undergraduate Grading/Final exam status: Letter grade.
 Final exam required.
-Introduction to Ethnic Studies: Read Less [-] ETH STD 12 Contemporary Issues in Ethnic Studies 4 Units Terms offered: Fall 2022 Study of contemporary issues in the field of Ethnic Studies.
+Introduction to Ethnic Studies: Read Less [-] ETH STD 12 Historical and Contemporary Issues in Ethnic Studies 4 Units Terms offered: Fall 2022 Study of historical and contemporary issues in the field of Ethnic Studies, highlighting how the lived experiences of racial and ethnic groups in the past shape contemporary issues.
 Topics will vary from semester to semester, but may include topics such as pandemics, monuments, Black Lives Matter, social movements, immigration, and health disparities.
 Course topic will be posted to the online schedule of classes at the beginning of each term.
-Contemporary Issues in Ethnic Studies: Read More [+] Rules & Requirements Repeat rules: Course may be repeated for credit when topic changes.
+Historical and Contemporary Issues in Ethnic Studies: Read More [+] Rules & Requirements Repeat rules: Course may be repeated for credit when topic changes.
 Hours & Format Fall and/or spring: 15 weeks - 3-3 hours of lecture and 0-1 hours of discussion per week Additional Details Subject/Course Level: Ethnic Studies/Undergraduate Grading/Final exam status: Letter grade.
 Alternative to final exam.
-Contemporary Issues in Ethnic Studies: Read Less [-] ETH STD 21AC A Comparative Survey of Racial and Ethnic Groups in the U.S 4 Units Terms offered: Spring 2022, Summer 2021 Second 6 Week Session, Spring 2021 This survey course will examine the historical experiences of European immigrants, African Americans, and Latinos, emphasizing the themes of migration and economic change since the late 19th century.
+Historical and Contemporary Issues in Ethnic Studies: Read Less [-] ETH STD 21AC A Comparative Survey of Racial and Ethnic Groups in the U.S 4 Units Terms offered: Spring 2022, Summer 2021 Second 6 Week Session, Spring 2021 This survey course will examine the historical experiences of European immigrants, African Americans, and Latinos, emphasizing the themes of migration and economic change since the late 19th century.
 Though the class will focus on the three groups, the course will also address salient features of the experiences of Asian Americans, Native Americans, and recently arrived immigrants in light of the themes of the course.
 Intragroup differences such as class and gender will be discussed.
 A Comparative Survey of Racial and Ethnic Groups in the U.S: Read More [+] Hours & Format Fall and/or spring: 15 weeks - 3 hours of lecture and 1 hour of discussion per week Summer: